HuguesTHOMAS/KPConv-PyTorch/doc/slam_segmentation_guide.md

 In `plot_convergence.py`, you will find detailed comments explaining how to choose which training log you want to plot.
 Follow them and then run the script :

-        python3 plot_convergence.py
+        kpconv plotconv -d <path-of-your-dataset> -l <path-of-your-model-log>

 ### Test the trained model

 The test script is the same for all models (segmentation or classification).
-In `test_any_model.py`, you will find detailed comments explaining how to choose which logged trained model you want to test.
-Follow them and then run the script :
+It contains detailed comments explaining how to choose which logged trained model you want to test.
+Follow them and then run the script:

-        python3 test_any_model.py
+        kpconv test -d <path-of-your-dataset> -l <path-of-your-model-log>